robotekprime/futureengineers2023/README.md

-# Future Engineers 2023.
+Engineering materials
+====

-This is the repository of the Robotek Prime team.
-It contains all the engineering materials of our self-driven vehicle.
+This is the official repository of the Robotek Prime team.
+It contains all the engineering materials of our self-driven vehicle's model participating in the WRO Future Engineers competition in the season 2023.